fusioncharts/dev_centre_docs/getting-started/php/change-chart-type-using-php.md

 ---
-title: Change Chart Type at Runtime | FusionCharts
+title: Change Chart Type at Runtime in PHP | FusionCharts
 description: Understand how to dynamically change chart types using PHP with FusionCharts.
 Efficiently enhance flexibility & visual appeal in your web applications.
 heading: Change Chart Type at Runtime
 ---